Add a Blocks Site Widget Extension in the CLI

 The Wix CLI makes it easy to add and develop site widgets in your app.
 These are considered app extensions, and appear on the Extensions page in your app's dashboard.

-This extension allows you to design your widget in the Wix Blocks Editor, and then sync it to the CLI where you can develop its code locally.
+This allows you to design your widget in the Wix Blocks Editor, and then sync it to the CLI where you can develop its code locally.

 When your widget is synced from Blocks, the CLI adds the necessary files with template code so you can easily start developing.